 Most of the time, when a house becomes a target for pests, the room that usually takes the hugest hit is the kitchen.
-As it is the place where food is cooked and served most often, pests are more likely to be found chewing on crumbs on the floor.
+As it is the place where food is cooked and served most often, pests such as cockroaches, ants, and rodents are more likely to be found chewing on crumbs on the floor.
 Do you find that your house is currently attracting many of these pests?
 If so, perhaps it’s time for fumigation.

 Step one – Remove kitchen appliances and equipment